havisdino/polyp-segmentation/README.md

 In this project, the neural network $G_\theta(x)$ is modeled as a Spatial-attention U-Net.

 ## Testing results
-The network achieved an accuracy of 0.92 and a f1 score of 0.75 on the KvasirSEG test dataset.
+The network achieved an accuracy of 0.92 and an F1 score of 0.75 on the KvasirSEG test dataset.
 Here are some concrete testing samples:
 * Input endoscopic images
 ![image](assets/input.png)